Edward Digby, 12th Baron Digby: Early life

 He was the son of the Edward Digby, 11th Baron Digby.
 He studied at Eton and Trinity College, Oxford, and trained at the Royal Military Academy Sandhurst.

 Career

 During World War II, he served as an army officer with the British Army of the Rhine.
 As a cadet, he received an emergency commission as a second lieutenant on 15 February 1945, relinquished this commission on 22 May 1946 and received a regular commission in the Coldstream Guards from the same date.

 Digby succeeded his father as Baron Digby in 1964.
 The House of Lords Act 1999 removed the right of hereditary peers to sit in the House of Lords.
-He served as Lord Lieutenant of Dorset from 1984–1999, and was appointed Knight Commander of the Royal Victorian Order in the 1999 New Year Honours.
+He served as Lord Lieutenant of Dorset from 1984 to 1999, and was appointed Knight Commander of the Royal Victorian Order in the 1999 New Year Honours.

 Personal life

 In 1952 he married Dione Sherbrooke (b.
 1934), daughter of Rear-Adm.
 Robert Sherbrooke and the former Rosemary Neville Buckley.
 They had two sons and a daughter: